rschindf/TB_Une_Modelisation_Des_Contraintes_Et_Deformation_Dans_Un_Tunnel/README.md

 # About this repository
 In this repository you can find:
 - the main Matlab code : [TB_Une_Modelisation_Des_Contraintes_Et_Deformation_Dans_Un_Tunnel.m](TB_Une_Modelisation_Des_Contraintes_Et_Deformation_Dans_Un_Tunnel.m)
 - a file with all the codes used to produce the different figures : [Figures_Matlab](Figures_Matlab/).
-These files are named and numbered after their use in the Bachelor thesis.
+These codes are named and numbered after their use in the Bachelor thesis.

 # Bachelor thesis